 When children are old enough to understand something of what is happening in baptism it is important that they are consulted in the decision and are involved in preparation process.
 Then, at the baptism service children will need to answer that they wish to be baptized and will often join in with the promises alongside parents and godparents.
 If a child has reached their teenage years it will be necessary for them to have a more in-depth level of preparation for baptism, perhaps as a part of a course with other candidates.

 Equally, baptism as an adult is an important faith decision and needs careful consideration and preparation.
 Therefore we will usually require an adult candidate to attend a short course to reflect on some of the issues involved.
-For more information please contact Rich.
+For more information please get in touch.